pcorrigan/docs/docs/admin/configuration.rst

    :type: Boolean
    :default: ``true``

    If questionnaires can be set private, public read-only, or public.
-When disabled (i.e. value is set to ``false``), all questionnaires are public.
+When disabled (i.e. value is set to ``false``), all questionnaires are private.

 Client